jackson-peter/NanoRACE/README.md

 ## Description

-Snakemake pipeline for polyA detection via:
+Snakemake pipeline for polyA detection via Nano3'RACE

-    - FLEP-seq (Full-Length Elongating and Polyadenylated RNA sequencing)
-    - Nano3RACE

 This snakemake regroups the major steps described in the FLEPSeq2 github repository (https://github.com/ZhaiLab-SUSTech/FLEPSeq).
-We added an extra step (extract_tails.py) to extract the polyA tails and to help filter the PCR duplicates.
+We added an extra step (extract_tails.py) to extract the additionnal tail after the polyA, and analyse its composition.
+We also added an unique molecule identifier (UMI) sequence in the librairies to allow the deduplication of the PCR duplicates.
+This UMI consists in a random nucleotide sequence of 10 bp (NNNNNNNNNN)

 Some minor changes have been done to the original FLEPSeq2 code:
 - Handling directly FASTQ files without needing to convert them to FASTA